ehn-dcc-development/eu-dcc-schema/README.md

 - [DCC.combined-schema.json](./DCC.combined-schema.json)

 The rule labeled as `$(MERGED_SCHEMA)` in the [Makefile](./Makefile) makes this target by combining the 4 schema files (“schemata”) mentioned above into one schema file, and also reformatting and validating it.
-The [`merge.sh` script](./merge.sh) does the same, but without reformatting and validating the resulting JSON.
-This can be useful for development purposes, but make sure to run `make` prior to committing.

 _Note:_ the first 4, non-combined schema files are always leading.